Aisha Gray Henry

-Aisha Gray Henry, also known as Virginia Gray Henry, is an American writer, Islamic scholar, filmmaker and editor.
+Aisha Gray Henry, also known as Virginia Gray Henry Blakemoor, is an American writer, Islamic scholar, filmmaker and editor.

 Biography

 Gray Henry earned her B.A. in art history and world religions from Sarah Lawrence College and her M.A in education from the University of Michigan.
 She also studied for ten years at Al-Azhar.
 In 1981, she helped to establish the Islamic Texts Society in Cambridge.

-She is the founder and director of the Islamic publishing house Fons Vitae.
-Grey Henry and Fons Vitae have worked on making the works of al-Ghazali accessible to children.
+Gray Henry is the founder and director of the Islamic publishing house Fons Vitae.
+Gray Henry and Fons Vitae have worked on making the works of al-Ghazali accessible to children.
 In 2006, Gray Henry arranged for an interfaith meeting between the Dalai Lama and Muslim scholars.

-She is an art historian and scholar of religion who taught at the Dalton School, Fordham and Cambridge Universities.
+Gray Henry is an art historian and scholar of religion who taught at the Dalton School, Fordham and Cambridge Universities.
 Gray Henry is a co-founder and board member of the Thomas Merton Center Foundation where she arranges meetings on the works of Thomas Merton.